 13. Nutrition in special physiological situations: gestation, lactation and menopause

 14. Nutrition in the various stages of life I: First childhood (0-3 years).
 Physiological development Nutritional needs.
 Maternal and artificial lactation.
 Beikost or complementary feeding

 15. Nutrition in various stages of life II: School age and adolescence.
 Physiological development Nutritional needs

 16. Nutrition in various stages of life II: aging.
 Physiological changes.
 Nutritional needs

 17. Nutrition and physical activity.
 Nutritional needs in exercise

 These will be done with all the students.
 They have the purpose of giving an overview of the educational contents related to the specific knowledge of the course, highlighting those aspects that are related to the acquisition of competences, referring to the basic and applied nutrition

-The seminars will be held in the classroom and must be carried out in the group that corresponds to each student.
+The seminars must be carried out in the group that corresponds to each student.
 They will consist of solving cases of practical cases, searching for information, analysis and discussion, complementing the contents developed in the master classes.
 The participation and discussion of the students will be stimulated.